-David and Goliath is a book on the disadvantages of advantages and how underdogs leverage their handicaps to overcome more powerful opponents.
+David and Goliath is a book about underdogs, and how the seemingly weaker underdogs can find strength in their very same disadvantages to beat more powerful opponents.

 - Always think how to turn your disadvantage into an advantage